Policy · 13 May 2026

 What to do if you're approaching the threshold

-If you're near or above $3M, take advice before 30 June 2026.
+If you're near or above $3M, the first balance test is 30 June 2027 — so there is genuine planning time.
 Common strategies under consideration:

 This is general information, not personal advice.
-The interaction of Division 296 with your wider financial position is complex and almost always benefits from a sit-down with a licensed financial adviser before 1 July 2026.
+The interaction of Division 296 with your wider financial position is complex and almost always benefits from a sit-down with a licensed financial adviser well before the first 30 June 2027 test date.

 Contribution caps lift from 1 July 2026